gumaerc-testorg/RES.HS-002/content/pages/related-resources.md

 ---
 **WARNING NOTICE**

 The experiments described in these materials are potentially hazardous.
 Among other things, the experiments should include the following safety measures: a high level of safety training, special facilities and equipment, the use of proper personal protective equipment, and supervision by appropriate individuals.
 You bear the sole responsibility, liability, and risk for the implementation of such safety procedures and measures.
-MIT and Dow shall have no responsibility, liability, or risk for the content or implementation of any of the material presented.
-[Legal Notice](https://ocw.mit.edu/pages/privacy-and-terms-of-use/)
+MIT and Dow shall have no responsibility, liability, or risk for the content or implementation of any of the material presented. {{% resource_link "75442ecb-64e2-48da-9e53-974459b47cd9" "Legal Notice" %}}

 **Science is Fun and the Joy of Learning**